microsoft/CodeXGLUE/Code-Code/CodeCompletion-line/README.md

 # CodeXGLUE -- Code Completion (line level)

-Here is the pipeline for line level code completion task.
+Here is the introduction and pipeline for line level code completion task.

 ## Task Definition